What sales automation tools should you be using?

-The HubSpot CRM is aimed at small businesses with a freemium model and a wide selection of add-ons so that your business can customise it to meet all of your needs.
+The HubSpot CRM is aimed at small businesses with a free model and a wide selection of add-ons so that your business can customise it to meet all of your needs.

 - There is a usable free version available

-- The intuitive user interface makes set up and use easy
+- The user interface makes set up and use easy

 - Amazing email integration features

-- When you start adding premium functions, the price can shoot up.
+- When you add premium functions, the price can increase.